 You can read more of how this works in our ScanNCut SDX2200D review (it's the same model but in the UK) where our writer found an excellent money-saving feature.
 The ScanNCut will scan leftover materials and cut projects to fit and make best use of these leftovers, so you never waste material again.

-The ScanNCut SDX125E is best viewed as Brother's entry level machine, although it's more of a mid-range device.
+The ScanNCut SDX125E is best viewed as Brother's mid-range machine.
 It's a powerful craft cutter that can do everything the more expensive SDX230Di can do but only contains half the number of pre-installed designs, and of course lacks the Disney-branded content.

 This machine's capabilities come with a caveat; while the machine is as powerful and features the same scanner and LCD touchscreen and the same cutting space, it doesn't come packaged with as many blades, mats or accessories.
 The SDX230Di will do everything out of the box, while you'll need to invest in more blades for the SDX125E.

 The Auto Blade that comes with this machine is great, though.
-You'll find it's adaptable to most projects from papercraft to sewing, in fact all the ScanNCut machines are excellent for quilters.
+You'll find it's adaptable to most projects from papercraft to sewing, in fact all the ScanNCut machines are excellent for quilters, and the SDX125E is setup to cut thin fabric though you'll need the Thin Fabric Auto Blade).
 As with the more expensive Disney SDX230Di, this cheaper machine will add seam allowances to your scanned projects if desired.

-The ScanNCut SDX2200D is the newest Brother craft cutting machine released in the UK, and our reviewer found it to be on par if not slightly better than Cricut Maker 3.
+The ScanNCut SDX2200D is the most complete Brother craft cutting machine released in the UK, and our reviewer found it to be on par if not slightly better than Cricut Maker 3.
+(This is the UK edition of the No.1 Brother ScanNCut machine on my list.)
 This is a great craft machine because it can do pretty much everything out of the box, including cutting 3mm thick materials without the need to buy a specific blade.

 This accessibility and adaptability runs through ScanNCut SDX2200D, generally.
 The inclusion of an onboard computer and LCD touchscreen means you can design projects directly in the machine without the need for a connected laptop or tablet.
 The built-in 600dpi scanner makes this even easier, enabling you to scan projects, patterns and drawings directly into the ScanNCut SDX2200D.